timmccann222/Public-Writeups-Library/HackTheBox/Windows Machines/Cascade/README.md

 The code is using the IV (Initialization Vector) `1tdyjCbY1Ix49842` and the code is basically using the AES 128 bit decryption with the cipher mode CBC and a key size of 128 bits.
 Based on the information at hand, I can decrypt the password using the following [website](https://www.devglan.com/online-tools/aes-encryption-decryption).

+I can also create a python script to decrypt the password.